Phone Booth (film): Critical response

+Audiences surveyed by CinemaScore gave the film an average grade of "C+" on scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, and said of Sutherland's performance, "if the voice doesn't work, neither does the movie.
 It does."
 Todd McCarthy of Variety magazine criticized the film for not having enough material even for its relatively short length, and wrote: "Gussied up with a host of filmmaking tricks in an attempt to keep things lively, this intensely acted little exercise just doesn't have enough going for it, with the exception of gradually growing interest in lead Colin Farrell."

-Adaptation

-A stage adaptation of the film was performed June 7–22, 2019, at PULP Black Box theatre in Atlanta.